nvclopez9/demoWooFrontend/frontend/README.md

 ## Getting Started

-First, install dependencies and run development server:
+First, install all the dependencies:

 ```bash

 npm install

 ```
-Then:
+Then run the development server:
 ```bash

 npm run dev